Detachment Focus: Starshatter Arsenal (Updated January 20, 2025)

 Each time a NECRONS model makes an attack that targets an enemy in range of an objective marker, add 1 to the Hit roll.
 In addition, all NECRON VEHICLE and NECRON MOUNTED units (excluding TITANIC) get ASSAULT on all their guns.

-This is a great foundation to build on top of, but also doesn’t lock you into any one build (beyond needing at least some Vehicles/Lokhusts to be about to get the most from it).
+This is a great foundation to build on and also doesn’t lock you into any one build (beyond needing at least some Vehicles/Lokhusts to be about to get the most from it).

 Catacomb Command Barge.
 Credit: Rockfish